COASTAL MD™ – INTEGRATIVE HEALTH & WELLNESS

 A Certificate of Analysis for Every Single Vial

 Before any vial is used at Coastal MD™, we review its Certificate of Analysis — a document that verifies both the percentage of viable, live stem cells post-thaw and the absence of bacterial load, viral load, mycoplasma, and endotoxins.
-We share this with patients who want to see it.
+Every patient will be provided with this certificate at time of appointment.

 Accredited Labs With On-Site Inspection